-As a National Teaching Fellow, you will be performing an extraordinary act of citizenship, helping the nation to address one of its greatest challenges, educating our youth in ways that promote self-belief, college readiness, and the skills needed to achieve their dreams.
+As an AmeriCorps National Teaching Fellow, you will be performing an extraordinary act of citizenship, helping the nation to address one of its greatest challenges, educating our youth in ways that promote self-belief, college readiness, and the skills needed to achieve their dreams.
 It is an opportunity that leads to a better future for students, yet it also holds rich benefits for those willing to dedicate two years of their life to national service through AmeriCorps.
 That’s why we call the opportunity: Teach, Serve, Grow.

 ESSENTIAL DUTIES & SERVICE MEMBER FUNCTIONS